If you’re interested in human development, the opportunity to learn almost anything has never been better.

 A brief history.
 The official beginning of anywhere anytime learning was two decades ago with the launch of Wikipedia, Netscape, search in the browser, and the rise of “www” in 1994.
 Suddenly anyone with a connection could learn about almost anything.
 Lynda.com started the following year.

-Over the last ten years the number and quality of free and open education resources (OER) have exploded.
+Over the last ten years the amount and quality of free and open education resources (OER) has exploded.
 Curriki was founded by Sun Microsystems in March 2004.
 Sal Khan launched Khan Academy launched in 2006.
 Neeru Khosla launched CK12 launched the following year.
 In 2008, Saylor Foundation launched free college courses.
 Peer 2 Peer University (P2PU) was started in 2009.

 In 2012 there was an explosion of massive open online courses (MOOC) from Coursera, Udacity, and Edx.
 Suddenly, a college kid from Ecuador was able to take coding classes from Stanford profs and, just a few months later, beat the best data scientists in the world in a prize competition.